YWCA is on a mission to Stand Against Racism

 We know that structural racism plays a large role in determining the conditions in which people are born, grow, work, live, and age.
 These factors affect people’s access to quality housing, education, food, transportation, political power, and other social determinants of health.
-Understanding and addressing systemic racism from this public health perspective is crucial to eliminating racial and ethnic inequities, and to improving opportunity and well-being across communities.
+Understanding and addressing systemic racism in each of these structures of our society is crucial to eliminating racial and ethnic inequities, and to improving opportunity and well-being across communities.

 Our collective efforts can root out injustice, transform institutions, and create a world that sees women, girls, and people of color the way we do: Equal.
 Powerful.
 Unstoppable.

-Today, being aware of the continuing affliction of institutional and structural racism as well as the daily realities of all forms of bias, prejudice and bigotry in my own life, I take this pledge,
+Aware in 2022 of the ongoing existence and destructive consequences of institutional and structural racism, as well as the daily realities of all forms of bias, prejudice and bigotry in my own life,

-I pledge to educate myself on the myriad ways race impacts power and advantage and to share what I learn in my own communities even if it means challenging my family, my partner, my children, my friends, my co-workers and those I encounter on a daily basis
+- I pledge to educate myself on the myriad ways race impacts power and advantage and to share what I learn in places I have influence, even if it means being uncomfortable and challenging myself, my family, my partner, my children, my friends, my co-workers and those I encounter on a daily basis.

-I pledge to actively support public policy solutions that openly and enthusiastically promote racial equity in all aspects of human affairs, by voting in local, state and federal elections, contacting my representatives from School Boards to Congress, to push for change, and especially by supporting grassroots BIPOC-led initiatives.
+- I pledge to actively support public policy solutions that openly and enthusiastically promote racial equity in all aspects of human affairs, by voting in local, state and federal elections, contacting my representatives from School Boards to Congress, to push for change, and especially by supporting grassroots BIPOC-led initiatives.

-I am fully aware that the struggle to eliminate racism will not end with a mere pledge, but I join with YWCA in calls for an ongoing transformation within myself and the institutions and structures of our society, by taking a stand against racism today and every day.
+Racism will not be ended by a pledge, but I join with YWCA Evanston/North Shore in calls for an ongoing transformation within myself and the institutions and structures of our society, by taking a stand against racism today and every day.

 About Stand Against Racism